 - Product development: defining the problem

-- Early-stage product development frameworks
+- Product concept development frameworks

 - The critical steps of development